bushidocodes/bushidocodes-blog/blog/marcus-aurelius-meditations.md

 The Romans had a tradition called the Triumph, where a successful military commander wore a vermillion toga, applied red facepaint, and rode in a chariot as the symbolic representation of Jupiter or Mars.
 A slave stood behind the victorious general, holding a crown above his head and repeatedly whispering, "Remember you are mortal."

-Viewing himself as small in the vastness of time and space, Marcus Aurelius deconstructed himself to achieve a state of detachment.
-This defanged the temptations of praise or vanity and helped him weild his authority in accordance with his moral philosophy and a detached rational analysis of the problem at hand.
+Viewing himself as mortal, small relative to the vastness of time and space, Marcus Aurelius deconstructed himself and achieved a state of detachment.
+This defanged the temptations of praise or vanity and helped him wield his authority in accordance with his moral philosophy and a detached rational analysis of the problem at hand.

 ## Final Thoughts